MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-tenants.md

 ::: moniker-end

-System Center - Service Provider Foundation (SPF) doesn't create user roles, or define their scope.
-To set up tenants you need a certificate public key that's used to validate claims made or on behalf of a tenant.
+System Center - Service Provider Foundation (SPF) doesn't create user roles or define their scope.
+To set up tenants, you need a certificate public key that's used to validate claims made or on behalf of a tenant.

 ## Create a certificate

 If you don't have an existing CA certificate to use, you can generate a self-signed certificate.
-You can export public and private keys from the certificate, and associate the public key with a tenant.
+You can export public and private keys from the certificate and associate the public key with a tenant.

 ## Obtain a self-signed certificate